Jun-Pu/Awesome-Object-Centric-Learning/README.md

 <p align="center">
 The list will be continually updated.
 Stay tuned!

-    OCL models decompose and reconstruct the given scenes via learning multiple disentangled abstract representations, which interpret multiple levels of object-centric concepts, in a fully unsupervised manner.
+    OCL models decompose and reconstruct the synthetic/real-world scenes via learning multiple disentangled abstract representations, which interpret multiple levels of object-centric concepts, in a fully unsupervised manner.

 < **Last updated: Aug/07/2023** >